mihai-gabriel1/ads-website/README.md

 Ads posting website, created using ReactJS for frontend, and PHP/Laravel for the backend part, along with Mysql for the DB.

-# How to instal and run
+# How to install and fire up the project

 -   Download the zip or clone the project - <code>
     git@github.com:mihai-gabriel1/ads-website.git